Land, churchyards and trees

 Stepping into a churchyard can feel like stepping back in time: into a place of quiet reflection, an ancient habitat for rare plant and animal species and a space full of archaeological and historical significance.

-- National Churches Trust: what to discover
+- National Churches Trust: what to discover and yew trees

 - Caring for God’s Acre: resources (including action pack) and Beautiful Burial Ground Project

 - Church of England: churchyards

 The burying place

 A churchyard is primarily a consecrated place set aside for burials.
 It can be older than the church itself, having been used as a burying place around a preaching cross before the church was built.

 Graves in the churchyard should face east and traditionally, most burials took place on the south side of the church.
 Until the opening of the first public cemeteries in the 19th century, churchyards were the only place people could be buried.
 This means that they contain not only the very obvious gravestones, structures and earthworks but also significant information about funerary practices and even diet, disease and other aspects of human life.

 Churchyards are rarely locked, meaning that they are treasure troves of local, regional and sometimes nationally important heritage which can be explored by anyone at any time.